nicoh88/homebridge-neato/README.md

 ### Advanced

-The following config contains advanced settings that are disabled when not specified.
+The following config contains advanced optional settings that are off when not specified.

-The parameter **refresh** adjusts in what interval (seconds) changes of the robot state will be pushed to homekit.
+The parameter **refresh** sets in what interval (seconds) changes of the robot state will be pushed to homekit.
 The minimum refresh time is 60 seconds.
-You need this only when you set up rules based on the robot state and start him outside of homekit (e.g. with the Neato app).
+You need this only when you set up rules based on the robot state and start him outside of homekit (e.g. with the Vorwerk app).

+The parameter **disabled** accepts a list of switches/sensors that can be disabled in the neato homekit plugin (e.g. dock, dockstate, eco, schedule).

 <!-- The parameter **extraCareNavigation** determines if supporting models (currently Neato D3 and D5) should take extra care of your furniture while cleaning. -->